 - In addition to listing tasks, including deadlines and any required notes about the project or deliverables.

 - You can use a spreadsheet, such as Excel or Google Sheets, or an app that tracks projects for this purpose (e.g., Todoist).
 If you prefer pen and paper over technology, go ahead!

 Give your assistant more responsibility.

-As your virtual assistant becomes more proficient in their tasks, consider giving them more responsibility.
+Consider giving them more responsibility as your virtual assistant becomes more proficient in their tasks.
 As time progresses and you begin to trust your remote assistant more, you can give them additional charges or projects beyond what they initially agreed to perform.

-- For example, if the virtual assistant is responsible for entering data from invoices into a spreadsheet but they also have experience doing accounting work, consider asking them to do that as well.
+- For example, if the virtual assistant is responsible for entering data from invoices into a spreadsheet and has accounting work experience, consider asking them to do that.

 - This approach is good because it will help develop trust between employer and employee while allowing the VA to gain new skills without risk.

 It’s a good idea to set up a schedule for your reviews.
 Suppose you can try to do them at least once a week.
 You should review things in person or over the phone.
 It’s best to do them on the same day of the week and at the same time (usually after lunch).